unm-historiography/2018-spring/essays/abstracts/fred-foucault.md

-## Note the naming convention for your assignment: lastname-topic.md
+## Note the naming convention for your assignment: name-topic.md

-You should provide some sketch of what you intent to discuss--just the main themes and ideas you think it's important to address, not super detailed points you will make.
+You should provide the main topic (medieval, gender, foucault, whatever) and some sketch of what you intend to discuss--just the main themes and ideas you think it important to address, not super detailed points you will make.
+That will come later.
+This is to help us sort out who's doing what and how everything will fit together, which we will discuss on Monday.

 As a special treat, here's more Foucault: